7 Things You're Doing Wrong With Your Oily Skin

 I can’t remember where I got this idea from but I thought that because my skin was on the oily side I didn’t need to moisturize my skin every day or every time after I wash it.
 So there were times that at night I wasn’t using a moisturizer so my face could dry out.
 That obviously had the opposite effect.

 Now I know that oily skin can be dehydrated which can cause an overproduction of oil.
-For me, the key when it comes to using moisturizers on oily skin is to use light, fast-absorbing, oil-free moisturizers that hydrate without adding too much oil to my face.
-Moisturizers like the Neutrogena Hydro Boost City Shield Water Gel.
+I've found the key to using moisturizers on oily skin is to use light, fast-absorbing, oil-free moisturizers that hydrate without adding too much oil to my face.
+Moisturizers like the Neutrogena Hydroboost Moisturizer with Hyaluronic Acid and SPF 50 or the Equate Hydration Gel Moisturizer.

 0 comments